Ballast regulator

-A ballast regulator (also known as a ballast spreader or ballast sweeper) is a piece of rail transport maintenance of way equipment used to shape and distribute the gravel track ballast that supports the ties in rail tracks.
+A ballast regulator (also known as a ballast spreader or ballast sweeper) is a piece of railway maintenance equipment used to shape and distribute the gravel track ballast that supports the ties in rail tracks.
 They are often used in conjunction with ballast tampers when maintaining track.

 Ballast regulators are versatile machines, and may also be used by railroads for duties such as plowing snow, removing vegetation from the right-of-way, and digging ditches.

 Purpose

 Track ballast gradually shifts over time, both from natural forces and as a result of the passage of trains.
 If this is not addressed, the quality of the track will decrease, resulting in a less smooth ride for trains.
 Unregulated ballast may also result in the rails shifting out of alignment, which in the worst cases can lead to derailments.
 Conversely, regular maintenance of ballast can prolong the life of railroad tracks.
 For these reasons, railroads use ballast regulators to maintain the shape and distribution of track ballast.

 Ballast regulators are also used during major track reconstruction.
 When tracks are rebuilt, new ballast will be dumped along the tracks from hopper cars, and then shaped by a ballast regulator.